-Field reporting on humanitarian issues, social injustice and conflicts around the globe, capturing human struggle in images and text.
+Field reporting and anthropological research on humanitarian issues, social injustice and conflicts around the globe, capturing human struggle in images and text.

 Dimitrios Bouras was born in Thessaloniki and grew up in several Greek cities.
 Images from Henri Cartier Bresson and Oriana Fallaci’s book VIETNAM had a powerful effect on him and were instrumental in his decision to become a photographer.